 The Kings Arm

 Our other great local pub in Georgeham, also serves excellent pub food and a great Sunday lunch (all day until 6pm).
 It is family friendly with a childrens menu.
-There is great live music unsually from local artists either Thursday or Friday evenings.
+There is great live music unsually from local artists usually onr Friday evenings.
 To book or enquire call 01271 890240.